Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 > **Example:** A character with Luck 1 rolls an Investigation check to loot a Level 6 enemy.
 They succeed on the roll and find 7D6 Currency Units.

-## 2.5 Death
+## 2.5 Conditions

+In combat, there are a number of conditions that a character can suffer from.
+These conditions make the character more vulnerable to attacks and reduce their capability to fight.

+### Stunned

+While a character is Stunned, attacks against them have +1 advantage.
+A character that is Stunned cannot take any movement, actions, or reactions.

+### Prone

+While a character is knocked Prone, attacks against them have +2 advantage.
+A character that is Prone cannot take any movement, actions, or reactions.
+The Prone conditions ends after the character uses a Bonus Action to get back up.

+### Incapacitated

+When a character is reduced to 0 health points, they are Incapacitated.
+While a character is Incapacitated, attacks against them have +3 advantage.
+A character that is Incapacitated cannot take any movement, actions, or reactions.
+If the character is hit with an attack, their injury worsens by one level (see [2.6 Injuries](#2.6-Injuries)).
+The Incapacitated conditions ends after the character is healed by a successful Medicine check.

+### Wounded

+When a character recovers from a Deadly Injury, they are Wounded.
+While a character is Wounded, their Movement Speed is reduced by half.
+The Wounded condition ends after finishing a satiated Rest (see [2.7 Rest](#2.7-Rest)).

+## 2.6 Injuries

-During combat, every character faces the possibility of death.
+During combat, every character faces the possibility of developing an injury that could lead to death.
-When a character's HP is reduced to 0, they are incapacitated and incur an injury.
+When a character's HP is reduced to 0, they are incapacitated and incur a random injury.
 There are 6 levels of injury with 6 degrees therein.

 Immediately after being incapacitated, the player will roll a D6 to determine their character's injury level and another D6 to determine the injury degree.